Miki Muster

 When I was a child, I dreamed of entertaining children, generations of children.
 And I think I’ve made it.
 I have one wish: if you have unfulfilled childhood dreams, my wish is for them to come true, like mine did.

-At the same time, Miki Muster has worked also on animation movie.
+At the same time, Miki Muster has worked also on animation movies.
 Exactly this Trickster was the first hero, which made his first two, three steps with the help of his pencil.
-After first trials there were also first orders for animation movies.
-Among firsts was the company Viba film from Ljubljana, which ordered many 30-minute movies.
+After the first trials there were also first orders for animation movies.
+Among first was the company Viba film from Ljubljana, which ordered many 30-minute movies.
 These movies were: Puščica (The Arrow), Zimska zgodba (Winter Story) and Kurir Nejček (Courier Nejchek).
 From the year 1967 Muster dedicated his time entirely to television cartoon movies – commercials.
-Such pioneer work Muster remembers this way: “We didn’t know sound synchronisation at that time and we broadcasted speech, music, sound effects live on air.
-In sound recording studio, we had a crowd with anchor guy, me with a tape recorder and props, with which I created noise and other sounds, plus some other people.
-Drawn commercial was short and sometimes taped together from more than fifty pieces of film.
-We were lucky, because film never tore apart at the live screening.
+Such pioneer work Muster remembers this way: “We didn’t know sound synchronization at that time, and we broadcasted speech, music, sound effects live on air.
+In the sound recording studio, we had a crowd with anchor guy, me with a tape recorder and props, with which I created noise and other sounds, plus some other people.
+Drawn commercials were short and sometimes taped together from more than fifty pieces of film.
+We were lucky, because the film never tore apart at the live screening.
 There was a lot of enthusiasm, inertia and happiness.”

 The drawing books, that Miki Muster drew after adopted stories of the world well-known artists, partially after original stories of Slovenian writers (one of them he wrote himself), were published around ten years as feuilleton in daily newspaper Slovenski poročevalec (Slovenian Reporter) from 1955 on.
 Some of them were later once or twice printed in book version.